 - 3. No calculators will be allowed. - 4.
 The test will be timed.
 Tests will be graded directly after the competition.
 Rankings beyond 5th place will not be disclosed.
-Awards will be presented at the end of the day when tests from all the competitions have been scored.
-Tests will not be returned. - 5.
-The competition will take place on Saturday, August 26 for Grades 9-12 and on Sunday, August 27 for Grades 3-8.
+Academic testing awards will be given at the conclusion of all testing once results are calculated each day in the Fonner Park Clubhouse.
+Tests will not be returned. - The competition will take place on Saturday, August 24 for Grades 9-12 and on Sunday, August 25 for Grades 3-8.
 The testing will take place in the Fonner Park Clubhouse.
-All competitors should be at the testing area by 8:00 am on their respective days.
-The tests will begin at 8:15 am.
+The tests will begin at 8:30 am.
+Please arrive 15 minutes early for check-in.

-Division 3317: Penmanship Competition - A "NEBRASKAland" Competition
+Division 3317: Penmanship Competition

-- 1. Students in Grades K-2 must use hand printing.
+- 1701 Grades K-2 - 1702 Grades 3-5 - 1703 Grades 6-8 - 1704 Grades 9-12 - 1.
+Students in Grades K-2 must use hand printing.
 Students in Grades 3-12 must write in cursive.
 If students in Grades K-2 know how to write in cursive, they are welcome to enter both the Grades K-2 and Grades 3-5 Competition. - 2.
-Paper for all divisions should measure 8 1⁄2" x 11" and have no decorations or holes for binders. - Grades K-2 may use paper with a dashed middle line to help in the uniform printing of letters. - Grades 3-8 lined penmanship paper is preferred but the unlined paper is acceptable.
+Paper for all divisions should measure 8 $\frac{1}{2}$ " x 11" and have no decorations or holes for binders. - Grades K-2 may use paper with a dashed middle line to help in the uniform printing of letters. - Grades 3-8 lined penmanship paper is preferred but the unlined paper is acceptable.
 If penmanship paper is not available paper from an 8 1⁄2" x 11" white legal pad works.
 Such paper can be found in many stores carrying office supplies including discount stores like Walmart.
-Lined penmanship paper can also be printed from the internet.
-Paper with a dashed center line and colored paper are not acceptable.
+Lined penmanship paper can also be printed from the Internet.
+Paper with a dashed center line and colored paper are not acceptable. - 3.
+For students in Grades K-2 a pencil is recommended.
+Students in Grades 3-12 must use blue or black ink.
+A Ballpoint pen is recommended, not a felt tip or fountain pen. - 4.
+The entry should not be mounted on construction paper, poster board, or any other material. - 5.
+Entries for Grades 3-12 must be single-spaced. - 6.
+Judging criteria includes: - Correct formation of letters - Even spacing between letters, words, and lines